DATA-606-2023-FALL-TUESDAY/Whittington_Michael/docs/report.md

-## 5. Model Training
+## 5. Model Training (Need more information added to this section)

 - What models you will be using for predictive analytics?
   - Random Forest
   - XGBoost Classifier
-  - Naïve Bayes (may decide not to use based on early results)
-  - Support Vector Machines (SVM)
+  - LightGBM
-  - K-means
+  - CatBoost
   - K-Nearest Neighbors (KNN)
 - How will you train the models?
   - The train vs test split of 80/20 will be used for the models